GeorgeSchiro/ReplaceText/README.md

 -SaveSansCmdLine=True

-    Set this switch False to leave the profile file untouched after a command- line has been passed to the EXE and merged with the profile.
-When true, everything but command-line keys will be saved.
-When false, not even status information will be written to the profile file (ie. "ReplaceText.exe.txt").
+    Set this switch False to leave the profile file untouched after a command-line has been passed to the EXE and merged with the profile.
+    When True, everything but command-line keys will be saved.
+When False, not even status information will be written to the profile file (ie.
+    "ReplaceText.exe.txt").

 -SearchOnly=True

-    Set this switch False and all files matching the specifications in the -Files parameters (see above) will be updated if they contain at least one -OldText value (see above).
-Otherwise, each matching file that contains at least one -OldText value will be displayed with the -FoundIn key.
+    Set this switch False and all files matching the specifications in the -Files parameters (see above) will be updated if they contain at least one -OldText string (see above).
+Otherwise, each matching file that contains at least one -OldText string will be displayed with the -FoundIn key.

 -ShowProfile=False

     Set this switch True to immediately display the entire contents of the profile file at startup in command-line format.
 This may be helpful as a diagnostic.

--SubToken="{SubToken}"
+-SubToken="One of many 'sub replacement' tokens goes here."

-    A "sub replacement token" ({SubToken}) can be used to pass a common substring value referenced as (-OldSubValue) to be replaced with the corresponding -NewSubValue (see above) within each (-OldText) value.
+    A "sub replacement token" can be used to pass common substring values (referenced as -OldSubValue, see above) into various -OldText strings.

-    Any number of -OldSubValue,-NewSubValue pairs can be given, all of which will be replaced in every -OldText value (if found there).
+    The same token can also be used to pass separate common substring values (referenced as -NewSubValue, see above) into various -NewText strings.

+    Any number of -OldSubValue, -NewSubValue pairs can be inserted into various -OldText, -NewText pairs that contain at least one -SubToken.

+    If there are fewer -SubToken values than -OldSubValue, -NewSubValue pairs, the last -SubToken defined will be used for the balance of -OldSubValue, -NewSubValue pairs.

     This feature is useful if you have many text fragments that differ only in minor ways.
-This way you can list a single -OldText value (or a few) and have many -OldSubValue,-NewSubValue pairs to drive the replacement process.
+This way you can list a single -OldText string (or a few) and have many -OldSubValue, -NewSubValue pairs driving the replacement process with the various sub-replacements filled-in.

+    Suppose -SubToken="{SubToken}".
 Each instance of -OldText will have its {SubToken} replaced with each -OldSubValue.
-Likewise, each instance of -NewText will be replaced with a copy of the original -OldText with {SubToken}
-    replaced with the corresponding -NewSubValue.
+Likewise, each instance of -NewText will have its {SubToken} replaced with each -NewSubValue.
+    If -NewText is empty, it will be replaced with a copy of the original -OldText with {SubToken} replaced with each -NewSubValue.

-    Finally, the modified pairs of -OldText,-NewText values will be used to replace text within your files (see -Files above).
+    Finally, the modified list of -OldText, -NewText pairs will then be used to replace text within your files (see -Files above).

     Here's an example:

-        -OldText=Old text {SubToken} to be replaced.
-        -NewText=(This will be ignored.)
+        -SubToken={ST1)
+        -SubToken={ST2)
         -OldSubValue=abc
         -NewSubValue=def
         -OldSubValue=123
         -NewSubValue=456
+        -OldSubValue=uvw
+        -NewSubValue=xyz
+        -OldText=Old text {ST1} to be replaced.
+        -NewText=
+        -OldText=More old text {ST2} to be replaced.
+        -NewText=New text {ST2} now in its place.

-        Here are the resulting -OldText,-NewText pairs that would be used:
+        Here are the -OldText, -NewText pairs that would result:

         -OldText=Old text abc to be replaced.
         -NewText=Old text def to be replaced.
-        -OldText=Old text 123 to be replaced.
+        -OldText=More old text 123 to be replaced.
+        -NewText=New text 456 now in its place.
-        -NewText=Old text 456 to be replaced.
+        -OldText=More old text uvw to be replaced.
+        -NewText=New text xyz now in its place.

 -TrackItemsFoundPerFile=False